michael2012z/BitBible/markdown/KJV/files/Job.md

 27. Behold, I know your thoughts, and the devices which ye wrongfully imagine against me.

-28. For ye say, Where is the house of the prince? and where are the dwelling places of the wicked?the dwelling…: Heb. the tent of the tabernacles
+28. For ye say, Where is the house of the prince? and where are the dwelling places of the wicked?

 29. Have ye not asked them that go by the way? and do ye not know their tokens,

-30. That the wicked is reserved to the day of destruction? they shall be brought forth to the day of wrath.wrath: Heb. wraths
+30. That the wicked is reserved to the day of destruction? they shall be brought forth to the day of wrath.

 31. Who shall declare his way to his face? and who shall repay him what he hath done?

-32. Yet shall he be brought to the grave, and shall remain in the tomb.grave: Heb. gravesremain…: Heb. watch in the heap
+32. Yet shall he be brought to the grave, and shall remain in the tomb.

 33. The clods of the valley shall be sweet unto him, and every man shall draw after him, as there are innumerable before him.

-34. How then comfort ye me in vain, seeing in your answers there remaineth falsehood?falsehood: Heb. transgression?
+34. How then comfort ye me in vain, seeing in your answers there remaineth falsehood?

 ## Job 22

 1. Then Eliphaz the Temanite answered and said,

-2. Can a man be profitable unto God, as he that is wise may be profitable unto himself?as he…: or, if he may be profitable, doth his good success depend thereon?
+2. Can a man be profitable unto God, as he that is wise may be profitable unto himself?

 3. Is it any pleasure to the Almighty, that thou art righteous? or is it gain to him, that thou makest thy ways perfect?